tlelson/vim-notebook/README.md

 Change to the terminal split (`<C-w>j`) and close it with `exit` or similar.

-Now open up a python shell with `:OpenTerminal python`.
+Now open up a python shell with `:NotebookTerminal python`.

 ### Using the key mapping

-`:RunCell` is mapped to `<leader>r` on a selection or on an individual line, without a selection.
+`:NotebookRunCell` is mapped to `<leader>r` on a selection or on an individual line, without a selection.
 So position your cursor on the first line of python and hit `<leader>r` 4 times.

 ```python
 import json